EXPLAINER: What happened to Damar Hamlin?

 “Damar Hamlin suffered a cardiac arrest following a hit in our game versus the Bengals.
 His heartbeat was restored on the field and he was transferred to the UC Medical Center for further testing and treatment,” the Bills said in a statement released early Tuesday.
 “He is currently sedated and listed in critical condition.”

-The 24-year-old Hamlin was administered CPR on the field, ESPN reported during the broadcast.
+The 24-year-old Hamlin was administered CPR on the field.
 Teammates surrounded Hamlin, shielding him from public view.
 Many were weeping and praying while Hamlin was treated on the field by team and independent medical personnel and local paramedics.
 He was taken by ambulance to University of Cincinnati Medical Center.
 Teammate Stefon Diggs later went to visit Hamlin at the hospital while fans of both teams gathered outside, holding lit candles and praying.

 WHAT HAPPENED TO HAMLIN?